stevenrobertson/sd-docs/report/color_and_log_scale.md

 ###Criteria

-**TODO:** What we're looking for is reproduction of a flame that is approximately visually equivalent.
+[TODO : What we're looking for is reproduction of a flame that is approximately visually equivalent.]

 ###Tone-Mapping Operator

+[TODO]
 - Write about the new tone mapping operator implementation instead of log scaling and then coloring.
 - Possible Advantages : Hope to cut down on required points

 ###Implementation

+[TODO]
 - Detailed section that explains the gnitty gritty details of everything
 - provide relevant background information
 - Why?
 Why?
 Why?
 Provide detailed explanations for every step along the way?
 What was flam3 doing right?
 What could have been improved on?